Teemu21/GunplaToBuy/RG.md

 # RG Kits

-These are 1/144 Master Grade line of Gunpla kits.
+These are 1/144 Real Grade line of Gunpla kits.
 RG line started in 2010 and it's still ongoing.

 ## Regular Release: